michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0039.md

 - adj: driving or forcing
 - adj: tending to persuade by forcefulness of argument
 ### Family
+- compelling: compellingly+
+- compel: compelled, compelling, compels, compulsion, compulsive
+- compulsion: compulsions
-compelling: compellingly+;compel: compelled, compelling, compels, compulsion, compulsive;compulsion: compulsions;compulsive: compulsively, compulsiveness, compulsives, compulsivity
+- compulsive: compulsively, compulsiveness, compulsives, compulsivity
 ### Examples
 - East Coast — compelling, nationwide viewing on a Saturday.
 - But Mother Nature is nothing if not compelling, and my broodiness sat in my core like an ache.